envisioning/vocab/src/content/articles/q-learning.md

 ---
 generality:
 - 0.9
 - 0.89
 - 0.88
 - 0.87
 - 0.86
 - 0.85
 - 0.84
 slug: q-learning
 summary: Model-free reinforcement learning algorithm that seeks to learn the value of actions in a given state, enabling an agent to maximize cumulative reward over time.
 title: Q-Learning
+year_origin: 1989
 ---

 Q-learning works by iteratively updating an action-value function, known as the Q-function, which estimates the expected utility (or reward) of taking a particular action in a specific state.
 The core idea is that the agent interacts with the environment by taking actions and receiving feedback in the form of rewards, which it uses to refine its Q-values.
 This process allows the agent to learn an optimal policy, even in environments where the model (i.e., the transition probabilities) is unknown.
 Q-learning is "off-policy," meaning it can learn from actions outside the current policy, making it robust for applications such as game playing, robotics, and navigation.